tafluker/open_dialog/README.md

-# open_dialog box for windows in powershell
+# This code uses powershell to open a dialog box on Windows
 # paste code into the Powershell ISE

 #start